 I have often thought that if a business does not take care of itself, equipment and people, then why would it take care of me?
 When I see rundown ag-aircraft, contaminated loading areas and a host of other unprofessional indicators, I wonder how good of a job does this company do for its customers.
 Appearances and safety go hand-in-hand, its professionalism.

 A flying service does not have to be large and highly profitable with several ag-aircraft to be professional.
 Anyone can clean up the aircraft and the work area.
+Having quality ppe will be useful for ensuring that the spread of any germs can be minimized and the focus can be on fully freeing the aircraft of any lingering traces of disease.
 Seemingly small things, such as safety posters and personal protection equipment can go a long way toward having the right mindset.
 This also boosts the morale of employees.